I played Tetris for hours as a kid.

 When you first start your career, you shouldn’t expect to know where you’ll be a good fit.
 The best way to discover is to try new things, to mentally track what you like and what you don’t.

-But, you can improve your chances of finding what you like by looking for clues.
+But, you can improve your chances of finding your ideal career path by looking for clues.

 Just like Tetris, you can try to picture if the shape will fit in the space before you put it there.
 You can do the same thing by imagining yourself in particular roles before you take them.